• Skip to primary navigation

 Once you have your location you need to find how tall you can fit.
 It’s recommended that you allow at least six inches between the tree and your ceiling.

-If you have standard 8-9 foot ceilings, it’s best to get a 7 1/2 foot tree.
-This helps allow for a tree topper and so the tree doesn’t hit your ceiling.
+If you have standard 8-9 foot ceilings, it’s best to get a 7 1/2-foot tree.
+This helps allow for a tree topper so the tree doesn’t hit your ceiling.
 Even if you think you know your ceiling height it’s a good idea to measure to be sure.

 Knowing your floor space is also important.
 Measure your space taking into consideration how much space you want around the tree.

 In our first home, we had a small place for our Christmas tree so we had to go with a more narrow tree.
-Now that we have moved we have much larger space for our Christmas tree so we are looking for a fairly wide tree.
-We have standard ceilings but a ton of ornaments so a wider tree will give us more ornament space while still just having a 7 1/2 foot tree.
+In our current home we have a much larger space for our Christmas tree so we are went with a more standard width.

 If you have a small space consider looking for a narrow or slim tree but also still check the measurements.
-Keep in mind that many space-saving trees have less natural-looking shape.
-A really good option for a slimmer but still realistic looking artificial Christmas tree is the Fifth Avenue Flatback Artificial Christmas Tree from Balsam Hill.
+Keep in mind that many space-saving trees have less natural-looking shapes.
+A really good option for a slimmer but still realistic-looking artificial Christmas tree is the Fifth Avenue Flatback Artificial Christmas Tree from Balsam Hill.

 Decide on Your Budget